Who deserves credit? Biden leans into pandemic politics

 “We certainly didn’t need it right now,” the Pennsylvania Republican said of Biden’s American Rescue Plan. ”I have heard from a lot of people receiving the check saying they didn’t need it.”

-Toomey also mocked Biden’s attempts to take credit for the pandemic progress, saying: “I suppose roosters take credit for the sunshine sometimes.”
+Toomey also mocked Biden’s attempts to take credit for the pandemic progress, saying, “I suppose roosters take credit for the sunshine sometimes.”

-The truth is that both Biden and Trump deserve some credit, though Biden stands to benefit from being in power during the nation’s emergence from the pandemic.

 In his early days in the White House, Biden’s team made headlines as they said publicly that he had inherited no plan to combat the pandemic.
 The White House has since backed off that argument, however, because it’s not technically accurate.